Onboardbase/onboardbase.sh/README.md

-## Onboardbase install shell script
+## Onboardbase install script

-The motive is to ease the setup time to getting onboardbase running on an uninstalled machine
+The goal for us it to ease the setup time to getting onboardbase running on an uninstalled machine.

 ### Usage
 ---